Privacy

 If you are a California resident, you have the following rights.
 We will honor requests received to the extent required by applicable law and within the time provided by law.

-• the categories of Personal Information we have collected about you;
+• the categories of personal information we have collected about you;

-• the categories of sources from which the Personal Information is collected;
+• the categories of sources from which the personal information is collected;

 • our business or commercial purpose for collecting or selling Personal Information;

-• the specific pieces of information we have collected about you.
+• the specific pieces of information we have collected about you;

 • the categories of personal information about you, if any, that we have disclosed for monetary or other valuable consideration and the categories of third parties to which we have disclosed the information, by category or categories of personal information for each third party to which we disclosed the personal information; and